Skip to main content

 Initial Rate Limiting

-It’s best to rollout new functionality in stages, to minimize any issues or confusion.
-Wirespeed allows you to set a limit on the number of chat ops messages per day, so you can introduce it in small chunks to your organization.
-Escalations to your security team are not subject to these rate limits.
+It’s best to rollout new functionality in stages to minimize any issues or confusion.
+Wirespeed allows you to set a limit on the number of chat ops interactions per day, so you can introduce it in small chunks to your organization.
+Escalation emails are handled separately through notification subscriptions and team inbox settings.

 Preemptive Rollout Messaging